Logiqx/gps-details/docs/devices/coros/investigations/apex-4/README.md

 Due to all of the firmware issues in recent years, we requested this basic metadata in FIT files from COROS.

-The required list of metadata items was [documented](../../fit/README.md) in Feb 2024.
+The required list of metadata items was initially [requested](https://github.com/Logiqx/gp3s-coros/issues/16) in May 2022, and seperately [documented](../../fit/README.md) in Feb 2024.